 - The obtained bachelor degree must contain at least 40 ECTS credits or equal in natural sciences, covering at least four of the following disciplines: physics, chemistry, mathematics, ecology, biology, geology, physical geography, environmental sciences and agricultural sciences.

 - The grades obtained during the bachelor degree must be very good or excellent (typically top 30% of the student cohort).

 Having obtained one of the listed English Language Test Certificates:

-- TOEFL iBT (total score of at least 90 out of 120), TOEFL iBT Home Edition tests are accepted
+- TOEFL iBT (total score of at least 90 out of 120), TOEFL iBT Home Edition is accepted

 - Academic IELTS (overall band score of at least 6.5 with at least 6 for writing)

-Other test certificates such as TOEIC, Duolingo, … will not be accepted.
+Other test certificates such as TOEIC, Duolingo, … are not accepted.